Tom the Dancing Bug by Ruben Bolling for April 01, 2011

 23. Missing large

-CraigInSeattle about 13 years ago
+CraigInSeattle over 13 years ago

 It is always funny when people like MisngNOLA accidentally prove their own point is wrong.
 While ranting against teachers he manages to say “logarithmic rate” (which would be a rapidly decreasing rate of increase) when I think he meant to say “exponential rate”.
 If our engineers had math skills like that, our soldiers would soon be reduced to using sticks and clubs to fight off tanks.